Anxiety? Panic Attacks? Depression? Mood Swings? The Thyroid Roller Coaster Ride

 Joint ‘adrenal fatigue and thyroid care’ group on Facebook will help tremendously!

-3. blank Dawn O'Donoghue says
+3. Dawn O'Donoghue says

 Have got hypothyroidism and cant sleep have restless legs so tired all the time have really bad hot sweats and am on anti depressants plus vitamin d tablets getting old is a pain but it’s something we all do aches and pains in muscles I never thought I had …. but am coping till i can get back to see dr xxx